caananay/titicomglobal/README.md

 	d. logged in user can review a product
 3. PAYPAL
 	a. payment on the estore is done with paypal
+4. AWS
+	a.
+Serving STATIC and MEDIA files using AWS

 TESTING: